infoAutomatic restart in case of error

 8. Switch the view to "POUs"

-9. Open the function "OnExceptionWrapper (FUN)"
+9. Open function "OnExceptionWrapper (FUN)"

-10. Configure the "OnException" function
+10. Configure "OnException" function

 Last updated